• HOME

 I often find that the cleaners change the towels even though I leave the towel hanging.
 That’s why I have started putting up the do not disturb sign when I leave the room.

-Furthermore, you can decrease the usage of the tiny plastic packed hotel soaps, shampoos, and creams.
-Bringing your own shampoo and soaps simply saves throwing away all those little plastic containers for each hotel room you are in.
+Furthermore, you can decrease the usage of tiny plastic-packed hotel soaps, shampoos, and creams.
+Bringing your own shampoo and soap simply saves throwing away all those little plastic containers for each hotel room you are in.

 Responsible travel starts with implementing small changes to your travel habits.